kunwarb/DataScience_FinalProject/README.md

 ___
 ## Installation Instructions
-Because of the balloiining size of the precompiled jar, it is no longer being tracked on GitHub.
+Because of the balooning size of the precompiled jar, it is no longer being tracked on GitHub.
 You can find a precompiled version of prototype 3's program on the server at: **/trec_data/team_1/program.jar**

 You may also compile the jar directly from the source code in this repository by entering the following command, or by running ./compile.sh while in the project directory: